drkaizeng/fingers_in_the_pi/docs/projects/home_made_keyboard.md

 sudo apt install python3-numpy
 ```

 Do not activate any virtual environment, running `python -c "import numpy` should work without error.
 Then we tried to find out where the package had been installed by using `python -c "import sys; print(sys.path)"`.
-On my system, `numpy` was installed to `/usr/lib/python3/dist-packages`.
+On my system, `numpy` was installed to `/usr/lib/python3.9/dist-packages`.
+We can add this path to the virtual environment, so that python can also search there for packages.
+To do so, add a `.pth` file, which contains a single line `/usr/lib/python3.9/dist-packages`, to `${path_to_venv}/lib/python3.9/site-packages`.

 ## Electronics basics